"Somewhere" in the Historic Fishing Village of Cortez, Florida

 2. How long has the shop been here?

-The shop opened in November of 1998.
+The shop opened in November of 1998 and closed in October 2022.

 3. Where do you get the huge piles of fish net?